 Players who are interested in Crash Team Racing: Nitro-Fueled’s single-player mode got some welcome news Thursday, with the return of the renowned Adventure Mode from the original CTR.
-Beenix co-studio head Thomas Wilson took to Playstation’s official blog to announce Beenix’s newest enhancements for the single-player experience.
+Beenox co-studio head Thomas Wilson took to Playstation’s official blog to announce Beenox’s newest enhancements for the single-player experience.

 Another option provided for fans single-player mode actually offers them two ways in which to play – Classic or Nitro-Fueled.
 While both settings provide racers with the same range of reward items, Classic cuts out the customization, restricting any changes to the racer or kart during Adventure Mode.